pon0matsu/rrd-surgical-failure-prediction/README.md

 # RRD Surgical Failure Prediction

-This repository contains public code for the model-building analyses used in the manuscript on surgical failure prediction after rhegmatogenous retinal detachment surgery.
+This repository contains public code for the model-building analyses used in the manuscript on surgical failure prediction after PPV-treated rhegmatogenous retinal detachment surgery.

 ## Contents